movermeyer/django-hostproof-auth/README.rst

     python setup.py install

-You could require root permissions to execute the previous command.
+You could require root permissions to execute the previous commands.

 Configuration